September 13th – at Oregon Oregon 32, Colorado 30

-The loss was disheartening, at best – devastating at worst.
 The Colorado offense had shown it could hold on to the football long enough to score, running the ball 58 times for 368 yards and four touchdowns.
 The Buffs had leads of 10-0 and 17-7 in the first half.
-Mark Hatcher put up two of the Buffs’ scores, garnering Big Eight Offensive Player of the Week honors for his 173 yard rushing on 17 attempts, coupled with a more modest 18 yards passing (completing two of five passes).
+Mark Hatcher put up two of the Buffs’ scores, garnering Big Eight Offensive Player of the Week honors for his 173 yard rushing on 17 attempts, coupled with a more modest 18 yards passing (completing two-of-five passes).

 Colorado cornerback David Tate summed up the attitude of the Buffs’ locker room after the game: “I thought the game was over.
 I thought we had won.
 I didn’t even realize what had happened.”